jackyko1991/Spec-Driven-Development/README.md

 ## 3. ⚡ Execution Mode

 In Execution Mode, the agent functions as a focused coding assistant.
 It systematically reads the `tasks.md` file and generates incremental code changes with a strong emphasis on **Test-Driven Development (TDD)** to ensure functionality and reliability.
 The agent adheres to agile DevOps practices, delivering small, verifiable improvements that align with project requirements and maintain high code quality.
+It also handles documentation updates, ensuring that code and documentation remain synchronized.

 ### Detailed Workflow:
 1.  **Identify Task**: Open `tasks.md` and select the first unchecked (`[ ]`) task.
 2.  **Understand Task**: Read the task description and refer to the corresponding `design.md` and `requirements.md` for full context.
-3.  **Implement**: Apply a single, atomic code change to address only the current task.
+3.  **Implement & Document**: Apply a single, atomic code change to address only the current task.
+As you code, update relevant documentation (e.g., inline comments, user guides, API docs).
 4.  **Verify**: Follow the acceptance criteria or testing instructions defined in the task.
 5.  **Reflect**: Document any project-wide learnings or newly established patterns in the "Rules & Tips" to ensure consistency.
 6.  **Update State**:
     - If an automated test passes, mark the task as complete: `[x]`.
     - If verification is manual or no test exists, summarize the changes and ask the user to confirm functionality (unless running in autonomous mode).
 Upon confirmation, mark the task as `[x]`.
     - Summarize all changes in a development log, such as `./dev-log/<yyyymmdd>.md`.
+    - After a major tasks complete, run any documentation build commands if applicable.

 ### Parallel Feature Development:
 Features can be developed in parallel, while tasks within each feature are executed sequentially.
 This enables efficient collaboration and faster delivery.
 For more on asynchronous local coding workflows, see [Asynchronous Coding on Local with Git Worktree](https://gist.github.com/jackyko1991/deb71662444b021c28f38e22c40be53d).